silv3rm00n/socket-programming-tutorials/README.md

 This tutorial explains the basics of doing socket programming in C language on linux.
 Includes code examples for writing a simple tcp server and tcp client.

 2. <a href="http://www.binarytides.com/winsock-socket-programming-tutorial/">Winsock tutorial – Socket programming in C on windows</a>

 This tutorial is on doing socket programming on Windows with the winsock api.
 Explains how to write a simple socket server and client using tcp sockets.

+3. <a href="http://www.binarytides.com/programming-udp-sockets-c-linux/">Programming udp sockets in C on Linux</a>

+Small example based tutorial on programming udp sockets in C on the linux platform.
+Includes examples of echo server and echo client using udp sockets.